malakmuayad11/CountryExplorer/README.md

 # 🗺️ Country Explorer (Vanilla JavaScript + TypeScript)
-A Front-end web application built with HTML, CSS, JavaScript, and TypeScript.
-The application displays countries from all around the world, enables searching for a country, filters countries by region, and saves countries to favorites.

-> ‼️Note: The used REST Countries API version (v4) is now deprecated.
-Therefore, countries won't be loaded on the main page.
-Migration to the newest version (v5) will be done within a few days, and countries will be displayed again.
+A responsive country information front-end application that allows users to browse, search, filter, and save favorite countries.
+Built using Vanilla JavaScript, TypeScript, and Tailwind CSS while consuming data from the REST Countries API.

 ## ✅ Features

-- 🛜 Fetches and displays countries from the Rest Countries API.
+- 🛜 Fetches and displays country data from the REST Countries API.
+- 📄 Paginated country listing on the main screen.
 - ℹ️ Displays detailed information for each country.
 - 🔍 Search for countries by name.
 - 🌍 Filter countries by region.